Lesser kudu

-A pure browser, the lesser kudu feeds on foliage from bushes and trees (shoots, twigs) and herbs.
-Despite seasonal and local variations, foliage from trees and shrubs constitute 60–80% of the diet throughout the year.
-The lesser kudu is mainly active at night and during the dawn, and seeks shelter in dense thickets just after the sunrise.
+A pure browser, the lesser kudu subsists off of foliage from tall bushes, trees (fresh branch shoots, twigs) and herbaceous perennial plants.
+Despite seasonal and local fluctuations, foliage from trees and shrubs constitutes 60–80% of their diet throughout the year.
+The lesser kudu is mainly crepuscular, preferring to be active after dusk until the dawn hours, seeking shelter in dense thickets just after the sunrise.
 The lesser kudu exhibits no territorial behaviour, and fights are rare.
 While females are gregarious, adult males prefer being solitary.
 No fixed breeding season is seen; births may occur at any time of the year.
-The lesser kudu inhabits dry bushland regions.
+The lesser kudu inhabits dry bushland regions, bordering on arid grasslands, as well as scrubland and light open forest habitat.